hiiamboris/red-wiki/Guru-Meditations.md

 Every datatype has a way to "box" a primitive value into the higher-level type.
 The "/box" functions, which are present in some datatypes (but not all) give you a simple way to achieve it.
 Other types use /make-in or /make-at, but they are lower-level and require you to provide the destination slot pointer as argument.

+There are also the /push functions (mostly used by the compiler), which are handy, but they will pile up the boxed value on the stack, while the /box functions will store it at stack/arguments, which represents the first stack entry of the current function call frame.
+That slot is also used for the returned value, so you'll see it used extensively pretty much everywhere in the Red runtime code.